 Walk outside the house with your crutches or cane daily.
 You need to get outside to build up some momentum when you walk.
 The walk is intended to build up endurance, so we want you to do this walk once daily.
-Each day go a little further, for instance 20 steps, one house, or a half a block further.
+Each day, go a little further, for instance 20 steps, one house, or a half a block further.
 Walking around in the house is not enough exercise.
 You can walk in the house as needed to do your usual daily activities such as showering, eating, and cooking.
 If it is hot or raining you can walk at any place that is covered and relatively flat.
-If you live in a hilly area you may need to drive somewhere to do your daily walks, as going up and down steep hills can be difficult at first.
-Eventually you will be able to do this.
-Start at walking a short distance, and each day increase your distance a little.
+If you live in an area with hills you may need to drive somewhere to do your daily walks.
+Going up and down steep hills can be difficult at first, but eventually you'll be able to do this.

+Start with walking a short distance, and increasing your distance a little each day.
 At six weeks most patients can walk about one mile.
-If you haven't walked a mile in 20 years this probably will not be your goal, and if you are used to walking more than 2 miles a day you will need to slow down so you do not get too sore.
+If you haven't walked a mile in 20 years, this probably will not be your goal.
+If you normally walk more than two miles a day, you may need to slow down so you don't get too sore.

 Take pain medication 30 minutes before exercising or walking.
 Exercise once or twice a day according to your physical therapist instructions.
-Do bending exercises 2 to 3 times a day while sitting at the edge of the bed or chair.
 Rest for an hour in the morning and an hour in the afternoon in bed.

 It is okay to go out to the market, visit friends, and go out to eat when you feel well.
 You may travel by car.
-It is recommended that you not sit for more than one hour or you will get stiff in your operative joint.
+It is recommended that you do not sit for more than one hour or you will get stiff in your operative joint.